What is Toe Brachial Index?

 How to Measure Toe Brachial Index

-The toe pressure cuff is then inflated until the distal PPG signal flattens, indicating total arterial occlusion.
+Inflate the toe pressure cuff above normal systolic blood pressure until the distal PPG signal flattens, indicating total arterial occlusion.

 Toe Measurement using a Digit Blood Pressure Cuff and a PPG Sensor